vonglasow/atoum-documentation/en/Contents/chapter1.md

 ### PHAR

-atoum is distributed as a PHAR archive, an archive format dedicated to PHP, available since PHP 5,3.
+atoum is distributed as a PHAR archive, an archive format dedicated to PHP, available since PHP 5.3.

-You can download the last stable version of atoum directly from the official website here : http://downloads.atoum.org/nightly/mageekguy.atoum.phar
+You can download the latest stable version of atoum directly from the official website here : http://downloads.atoum.org/nightly/mageekguy.atoum.phar

 ### Composer

-[Composer](http://getcomposer.org/) is a tool for dependancy management in PHP.
+[Composer](http://getcomposer.org/) is a tool for dependency management in PHP.

-To install atoum throught composer, you must install composer
+To install atoum through composer, you must install composer

     [shell]
     curl -s https://getcomposer.org/installer | php